mcontisc/mcontisc.github.io/_projects/2_project.md

 *Page under construction*

-Higher-order data represent systems which involve interactions between groups of nodes of any arbitrary size.
-As a result, the models discussed here extend beyond conventional dyadic interactions (represented as $A_{ij}$) and instead focus on hyperedges, referred to as $d$-dimensional interactions $A_e$, where $d = |e|$.
+Real-world systems in various domains exhibit interactions involving three or more system units simultaneously.
+Therefore, these systems are best described using mathematical frameworks like <b>hypergraphs</b>, which can represent relationships among any number of nodes through hyperedges of varying dimensions, rather than traditional networks.
+As a result, the models used to analyse such data must extend beyond conventional dyadic interactions (represented as $$ A_{ij} $$) and instead focus on hyperedges, referred to as $$ d $$-dimensional interactions $$ A_e $$, where $$ d = |e| $$.

 <!---
-Write two sentences about the data.

 Briefly explain the models and the library.
 Hypergraph-MT, Hy-MMSBM, HGX

 Present some results with some plots.